 - Start date and finish date

 Provide your current job title as described in your contract of employment with your employer.
-Should your new employer contact your old one for references, it’s help if the two are aligned.
+Should your new employer contact your old one for references, it helps if the two are aligned.

 Description of employer

-For an Australian Resume, Three to six key achievements for your last two roles is a good number whilst 2 – 3 per for your more dated roles is good.
+For an Australian Resume, Three to six key achievements for your last two roles is a good number while 2 – 3 per for your more dated roles is good.

 Remember be specific.
 List the things that you did where you went above and beyond the role you were paid to do.
 Items would include staff awards and special commendations.
 Also ideas you put forward, scoped out or helped to implement that led to a cost saving or an increase in revenue or delivered new clients or resulted in higher levels of customer service or time efficiencies.